Norwegian Northern Lights Voyage

 - This Norwegian coastal voyage takes you from Bergen to Kirkenes or in the reverse direction

 - Cruise through some of the most spectacular coastal scenery on Earth

 - Discover Norway’s entire coastal route with 34 ports

 - Named by Lonely Planet as the world’s most beautiful voyage

 - Voyage includes a Polar Circle crossing and special celebration

-Starting prices are shown in US$, per person, based on two people sharing a twin cabin.
+Prices are “starting from” rates, shown in US$, per person based on two people sharing a twin cabin.
 Single use of cabin, triple share and quad share rates are also available.
-The rates shown are for sailings on the Trollfjord or Finnmarken on specified Aurora cruise dates.
-Prices on these ships vary by date of travel and cabin type.
-The cabin types also differ slightly on each of the ships.
+“Single, willing to share” prices are offered on select cruise dates, where you’ll be matched up with another single traveller of the same gender.
+Ask us for details on current offers.
+The starting from price shown is for a sailing on the Finnmarken on the November 20, 2019 cruise dates.
+Prices will vary by ship, date of travel, cabin type and availability.
+The cabin types differ slightly on each of the ships.
 As availability and prices change frequently and without prior notice please inquire for current availability and cabin pricing.